LocalGovDigital/localgovdigital.github.io/about/constitution.md

 ## 8 Annual General Meeting

 - The Group shall hold an Annual General Meeting (A.G.M.) in the month of September.
-- All members shall be given at least fourteen days’ notice of the A.G.M. and shall be entitled to attend and vote (in-person or remotely).
+- All members shall be given at least fourteen days' notice of the A.G.M. and shall be entitled to attend and vote (in-person or remotely).
 The quorum for an AGM shall be 10 members.
 - The business of the A.G.M. shall include:
-  - receiving a report from the Chair on the Group’s activities over the year
+  - receiving a report from the Chair on the Group's activities over the year
   - receiving a report from the Treasurer on the finances of the Group
   - electing a new Management Committee and
   - considering any other matter as may be decided.

 ## 9 Special General Meeting

 A Special General Meeting may be called by the Steering Group or by any 10 members to discuss an urgent matter.
-The Chair shall give all members fourteen days’ notice of any Special General Meeting together with notice of the business to be discussed.
+The Chair shall give all members fourteen days' notice of any Special General Meeting together with notice of the business to be discussed.
 All members shall be entitled to attend and vote.
 Only the business specified in the notice for the meeting shall be discussed at the Special General Meeting.

 ## 10 Alterations to the Constitution
 Any changes to this Constitution must be agreed by at least two-thirds of those members present and voting at any General Meeting.